ArtZero-io/Contracts/contract_deployment_and_update_addresses_abis.md

       http://localhost:8001/#/admin
       ```
    - Select PROJECT MANAGEMENT tab
-   - Find the PMP project in the table and enable it by clicking the Enable button at the Action column
+   - Find the PRAYING MANTIS PREDATORS project in the table and enable it by clicking the Enable button at the Action column
-   - Wait to see the Status column changing from Inactive to Active and Action column changing from ENABLE to DISABLE
+   - Wait to see the Status column changing from Inactive to Active and Action column changing from ENABLE to DISABLE, which means that the PMP project is enable.
+- Do steps to mint some PMP NFTs
-   - Click to LAUNCHPAD part in the header, we can see the PMP showing up in the launchpad
+   - Click to LAUNCHPAD part at the header, we can see the PMP showing up in the launchpad
+   - In the launchpad, select PRAYING MANTIS PREDATORS project
+   - Go to a phase which has public mint, type the number of NFTs you want to mint and click PUBLIC MINT.
+I.e. In my case, in phase 1, i public mint 3 NFTs
+- Go to collection to check nft list
+   - Go to MY ACCOUNT / MY COLLECTIONS
+   - Select PRAYING MANTIS PREDATORS collection
+   - Select tab ALL and check if NFTs can display their images.
+If they can this means images are cached succesfully
+   - Click to one of NFT and check if it can show its attributes.
+If can, the metada for this NFT is cached